abpframework/abp/docs/en/framework/infrastructure/distributed-locking.md

 ### Using DistributedLock Library's API

-ABP's `IAbpDistributedLock` service is very limited and mainly designed to be internally used by the ABP Framework.
+ABP's `IAbpDistributedLock` service is very limited and mainly designed to be internally used by the ABP.
 For your own applications, you can use the DistributedLock library's own API.
 See its [own documentation](https://github.com/madelson/DistributedLock) for details.

 ## The Volo.Abp.DistributedLocking.Abstractions Package